Image of medical laboratory with testing taking place

 People who have symptoms of mpox or think they have been exposed to mpox should contact a health care provider to discuss testing.

 At your appointment, cover your rash or lesions with long sleeves, pants, or a bandage.
 Wear a well-fitting mask over your nose and mouth during your entire appointment.
-Patients can take this document with them to their medical visit.

-El Paso County Public Health
+• El Paso County Public Health

-Phone: (719) 578-3199 — option 1 for Reproductive Health Clinic
+• Phone: (719) 578-3199 — option 1 for Reproductive Health Clinic

-Address: 1675 W. Garden of the Gods Road, Ste.
+• Address: 1675 W. Garden of the Gods Road, Ste.
 2044, Colorado Springs, CO 80907

-UCHealth urgent care
+• UCHealth Urgent care

-Multiple locations
+• Multiple locations

-If your primary care provider is with UCHealth, contact them first to see if you can get your sample collected with a provider you already know.
+• If your primary care provider is with UCHealth, contact them first to see if you can get your sample collected with a provider you already know.

-Some people who have been recently exposed to mpox, or think they have been exposed, should get a free vaccine called Jynneos.
+Some people who have been recently exposed to mpox, or think they have been exposed, should get a vaccine called Jynneos.

 Getting vaccinated lowers your chance of getting mpox if you have been, may have been, or might become exposed.
 The sooner an exposed person gets the vaccine, the better.
 People who get vaccinated with Jynneos need two doses of the vaccine at least 28 days apart.
 For the best protection, you should get a second dose even if it has been longer than 28 days since your first dose.
 The vaccine can also reduce the severity of your symptoms if you do get sick later on.
 People who already have symptoms of mpox (fever, rash, etc.) should not get vaccinated.

-• Anyone (any sexual orientation or gender identity) who:
+• Anyone who:

 • Has multiple or anonymous sexual partners, or